Key Takeaway

 Write your own story now — so your family won't have to piece it together.
 Our Legacy Letters tool guides you through documenting your values, memories, and wishes, one thoughtful question at a time.
 No blank pages.
 No pressure.
 Just your words, preserved for the people who matter most.

 The best obituary is not the longest or the most eloquent.
-It is the one that makes people nod and say, "Yes — that was them."
-It captures not just what someone did, but who they were when no one was watching.
-It includes the details that make a stranger feel like they missed out on knowing this person.
+It's the one that makes people nod and say, "Yes — that was them."

-You do not have to wait for someone else to tell your story.
+You don't have to wait for someone else to tell your story.
 You can start writing it today.